 Baylor Medical Center at Frisco has a Level III (highest level) Neonatal Intensive Care Unit (NICU) for the most acutely ill newborns.
 Babies born between 24 and 28 weeks gestation will transfer to a facility that has more experience with this age group.
 This is an uncommon occurrence and requires the most experienced pediatric specialists in the North Dallas Area.
 For those unfamiliar with the area, Children’s Hospital is the place to be if you have a sick child.
 They have a hospital on Preston Road in Plano so as a parent I would always demand my child transfer to that facility.
 I have had personal experience with a child in the Neonatal Intensive Care Unit of another large local general hospital and when he transferred to Children’s Hospital, it was obvious you were at a pediatric hospital that provided a superior level of care.

 This Baylor hospital is a little different from others from a financial standpoint, it is 51% physician owned.
 This should not alarm you as I have no financial interest in the hospital and receive no money for choosing to deliver my patients here.
-My decision to practice here was based on the excellent facilities, the close proximity of the hospital to my home and my ability to have an office at a single hospital.
-By being attached to the hospital, in the rare case of an obstetrical emergency, I am only a two-minute walk and one minute run to Labor & Delivery.
+My decision to practice here was based on the excellent facilities, the close proximity of the hospital to my home and my office.
 As a non-shareholder of the hospital, I do not benefit from any additional revenue generated to the hospital by performing a Cesarean Section.
 The hospital also offers a number of extra amenities not seen at most other facilities and at no additional cost to you.